Skip to main content

 Palliative Care

 Palliative care is a multidisciplinary approach that strives to improve the quality of life of patients and their families facing a life limiting illness.
-We focus on prevention and relief of suffering by treatment of pain, and other problems; physical, psychosocial and spiritual.

-Palliative care can be applicable early in the course of an illness, while patients continue to have active treatments (chemotherapy, radiotherapy or surgery) aimed at both prolonging life and controlling symptoms.
+Palliative care can be applicable early in the course of an illness, while patients continue to have active treatments (chemotherapy, radiotherapy or surgery), aimed at both prolonging life and controlling symptoms.

 The Central Adelaide Palliative Care Service (CAPCS) provides:

-• Multidisciplinary Community Palliative Care Team, based at TQEH.
+• multidisciplinary Community Palliative Care Team, based at TQEH

-• Specialist support to peri-urban and country services.
+• specialist support to peri-urban and country services

-• Links to other metropolitan palliative services.
+• links to other metropolitan palliative services.

 In each of these situations various services can be offered, including:

-• Palliative care assessment and provision of service information, including information about care at the end of life.
+• palliative care assessment and provision of service information, including information about care at the end of life.

-• Symptom assessment and management.
+• symptom assessment and management.

-• Psychosocial support for the patient and/or carer.
+• psychosocial support for the patient and/or carer.

-• Coordination of community based services to assist in the support and care of the patient in their home.
+• coordination of community based services to assist in the support and care of the patient in their home.

-• Assistance to health professionals, patients and families in advanced care planning.
+• assistance to health professionals, patients and families in advanced care planning.

 Eligibility for services